opensourcedesign/opensourcedesign.github.io/content/resources/articles/text-based-tools-for-designers.md

 To use code as a tool for design, ideation, communication, and adjustments is a process that creates a lot of friction.
 It demands constant switching between the definition space – the code – and the outcome – the resulting appearance and structure.

-Empirical research shows that feedback loops play a crucial role in creative tasks [1].
-For designers this involves evaluating how a preliminary design looks, is structured, or behaves and then apply changes and see if the result is satisfying [2].
-Look at sketching: You can quickly draw what a product or a website may look like.
+Empirical research shows that feedback loops play a crucial role in creative tasks.[^1] For designers this involves evaluating how a preliminary design looks, is structured, or behaves and then apply changes and see if the result is satisfying.[^2] Look at sketching: You can quickly draw what a product or a website may look like.
 You evaluate what is good or bad about the drawing, think it through and iteratively make changes The feedback is instant: if you slip and the crooked line messes up the design you see it right away.
 If the slip actually adds something good, you see it too.

 This instant feedback is what's to lose if we always design in code.